-It seems that it’s only when Jessica is sick that I get to take Namine to therapy.
-But it’s no chore – it’s rare that I accompany her, and I treasure the times when I can.
+Taking Namine to therapy is no chore – it’s rare that I accompany her, and I treasure the times when I can.
 She prides herself on being what she calls my “strong girl,” and she is stronger every day.

 The last time I was with Namine at physical therapy, she was walking for about twenty minutes on the treadmill, with a three-minute break every five minutes.
 Today, however, she walked for the entirety of her 45-minute session with only two breaks, neither of which was very long.